Dr. Selden K. Smith - Chairman Emeritus

-Leah serves on the South Carolina Council on the Holocaust, and has done since since its beginning.
+Leah serves on the South Carolina Council on the Holocaust, and has done so since 1989.
+Leah is the facilitator of the biennial Eastern European Educational Trip.
 She was named a “Woman Who Makes a Difference” by the Charleston chapter of Hadassah, was a founding member of the Charleston Foreign Affairs Forum, was named a High Profile community personality by the Charleston Post and Courier, and voted one of the city’s ten “Best Mannered Charlestonians.”
 She served as president of the Charleston Cancer Association, BSBI Sisterhood, the South Windermere Garden Club and the Charleston Hebrew Institute P-TA.
 She chaired the Jewish Community Relations Committee of the Charleston Jewish Federation.

 Joe Engel is a survivor of the Auschwitz-Birkenau Death Camp.
 He was just 12 or 13 years old when the Nazis came to his home town of Zakrocyzm, Poland, and shot 150 young men in the town square.
 At Auschwitz, the number 84009 was tattooed on his arm.